Skip to content

 MCP Server

-• Tool registry exposing spawn/read/write operations
+• Tool registry exposing 15+ tools (spawn, read/write, feature tests)

 • Agent spawner managing subprocess lifecycle